Find Out Everything About Dental Implant Surgery

 During the surgery, the first step is called a ‘site preparation.’
 The dentist will carry out an osteotomy – drilling a hole into the bone.
 Some cuts (incisions or flaps) are made on the gum tissue in order to access the bone by allowing visualization of the bone location and shape.
 Sometimes the incisions or flaps may not be required if there is a guarantee the placement can be accurate, which usually requires high-level of expertise and very accurate surgical guides.
 To ensure accurate fixing of the implants the dentist will have to use a surgical guide or template.
 Drilling is a very important implant procedure to ensure the implant fusing to the bone will be a success.

 Once the drilling is done, you can place the implants.
 The implants should be sterile prior to fixing.
-In fact, you should not touch the implants surfaces with your bare hands to avoid contamination.
+In fact, you should not touch the surfaces of the implant with your bare hands to avoid contamination.
 Immediately the implants are removed from their sterile packaging, they should be fixed on the drilled sites.
 Radiographs are taken during the fixing procedure and after to confirm and correct the positioning of the implants.

 The final procedure may need stitching of the flaps.
 You should use stitches that can be resorbed so that you won’t have to go for a second visit to have them removed.

 If you have a missing or damaged tooth, you should consult your dentist for the way forward.
 If the root of the tooth in question is still strong and intact, then there will be no need of dental implants.
 Usually, dental implants are fixed on the jawbone in case the tooth root is rotten, damaged or knocked out together with the enamel.
 However, you should consult your dentist to determine whether the treatment can work for you.
 The following are the symptoms of someone who needs implant surgery;